Of all the things to do in Sabah, most are related in some way to nature.

 Today, ancient civilizations whose survival is uncertain are slowly being replaced by luxurious marinas and cinnamon-scented spas.
 Yet they are trying to hang on, their longhouses and dancing and bead-making jostling with their mobiles and wifi and new cars.

 That discrepancy is part of the strength of Sabah, a land torn between centuries and cultures, walking a tightrope between both, trying to embrace the future without sacrificing the past.

 One of Sabah’s charms is the very impossibility of defining it.
-Its 33 official ethnic groups (the Chinese being the largest non-indigenous group) are all anchored in its history.
+Its 42 official ethnic groups (the Chinese being the largest non-indigenous group) are all anchored in its history.
 But the state’s makeup is changing rapidly.
-In 1960, Muslims made up just over a third of the population, whereas they are nearly two-thirds now, with a quarter of the population Christian.
-Sabah’s is a benign form of Islam, one more of culture than of religion, with a greater-than-usual degree of tolerance.
+In 1960, Muslims made up just over a third of the population, whereas they are more than two-thirds now, with a quarter of the population Christian.
+Sabah’s Islam is more of cultural than religious, with a greater-than-usual degree of tolerance.

 Traditional culture is disappearing fast as young people emigrate to the cities in search of jobs.
 Yet this indigenous culture – the longhouses, the gongs, the wildlife – is what visitors are seeking and in a strange twist of fate, these very visitors may turn out to be Sabah’s cultural saviors.

 The story of Sabah, as eclectic as the land itself, involves a procession of rulers from the Sultan of Brunei to Britain, whose protectorate North Borneo lasted until the World War II Japanese invasion, brutal and terrifying according to the elderly who still remember it.